Ma-Weber/Tutorial-Deconvolution/README.md

 ## How to use

-You can either run this notebook online with binder (bedge will go here) or download all files and run it with Anaconda 3 and Jupyter Notebook.
+You can either run this notebook online with binder (bedge will go here) or download all files and run it with [Anaconda 3](https://www.anaconda.com/).
+Just start *Anaconda Navigator* and launch *Jupyter Notebook*.
+Jupyther Notebook will start in your browser, where you can open the *TutorialV20.ipynb* file.